 Throughout the novel, the couple’s agency is directed toward an aesthetic utopian vision, but they are constantly being reminded of the material circumstances upon which that vision rests, the larger economic structures at play in the background, ones which they try to disavow.
 In a fancy kitchen shop, Sophie desires an omelet pan; the description of it highlights this tense play of abstraction and materiality: “it sat, substantial as its own metal, in a hazy domestic dream: a middle-aged couple sitting together over their omelette aux fines herbes, two glasses of white wine.”
 When the shopkeeper informs Sophie that another pan is “made better,” thus drawing attention to the labor involved, she panics and leaves instead with an egg-timer.
 In Desperate Characters the frontier upon which the gentrifiers live is not simply the one separating slum street from gentrifying block, black from white, rich from poor; it is also that between concrete materiality and the abstraction required to turn commodities into an exclusive vision.
 Each rude interruption of the Bentwoods’ life – the stone thrown through the window of a friend’s house, the return of the cat, the green plastic airplane in the hands of a near-naked black man stumbling down their street, the ransacking of their Long Island farmhouse – reminds them how porous this frontier is, how supplementary the relationship between materiality and abstraction.
 At an early stage of gentrification, and still in a minority, they are unable to assimilate these intrusive elements successfully into a picturesque vision: the frontier narrative keeps invading.
 Moreover, Fox refuses to let the beauty of her own writing stand outside its own materiality: when Otto grabs an ink bottle and throws it violently against the wall at the close of the novel, the black ink down running the wall reminds us of the physical substance of the words we have read, and by association the labor of creation.

 Desperate Characters sets the template for the gentrification story’s yoking of the picturesque and the frontier to explore negotiations between materiality and ideology, structure, and agency.
 Despite being told from the gentrifiers’ perspective and allowing a measure of sympathy for the Bentwoods’ plight, the novel’s ironic distance and insistence on its own materiality achieve a critique of their ideological disavowals.
 Fox’s frontier tale has many descendants, including Brooklyn motherhood comedies set at a later stage of gentrification, in which an established middle-class picturesque appears to come under threat from outsiders.
 In The Mermaid of Brooklyn, for example, a child breaks her arm in a Park Slope playground, causing the narrator to reflect on the presence of boys from the poorer, “other side of the park,” as if “they themselves had imported free-floating violence over from the projects, like a flu virus.”
 Hence the frontier is reimagined and reinscribed in the playground.
-In the way its lead characters obsess over interior details, Brian Platzer’s Bed-Stuy is Burning (2017) explicitly shows the influence of Fox: “Aaron owned those windows.
+In the way its lead characters obsess over interior details, Brian Platzer’s Bed-Stuy Is Burning (2017) explicitly shows the influence of Fox: “Aaron owned those windows.
 He and Amelia did together.
 They owned the stained-glass windows and the original woodwork surrounding them.”
 Where it differs from Fox, and where ultimately it fails as a bourgeois critique, is in its choice of genre.
-After an African-American neighbor is shot dead on their stoop and a poor local teenager occupies the couple’s upstairs office, it becomes a home-invasion thriller.
+After an African American neighbor is shot dead on their stoop and a poor local teenager occupies the couple’s upstairs office, it becomes a home-invasion thriller.
 Thus, whatever degree of satire is aimed at the gentrifiers, narrative resolution arrives with the expulsion of outsiders (the poor, the ethnically different) from the sacred space of the renovated home.